DataDog/integrations-extras/steadybit/README.md

 [Steadybit][1] is a chaos engineering platform allowing you to simulate turbulent conditions in a controlled way, to improve system reliability and guide your organization to better incident management.

-Through this integration, you can leverage Datadog information within chaos engineering experiments and see chaos engineering activity in the form of events within Datadog.
+The Steadybit integration leverages the status of Datadog monitors within chaos engineering experiments.
+This integration provides your team insight into chaos engineering activity such as the experiments environment, start/end time, and the result of the experiment through Datadog events.

 ## Setup